-The quality of the imputed trajectory points is assessed by i) evaluating the location at which the recovered trajectories estimate meet and overtake events to occur and ii) calculating the time difference between each imputed value and the known trajectory value.
+to occur and ii) calculating the time difference between each imputed value and the known trajectory value.

 The location of each meet or overtake event found in the reconciled data is feasible if and only if it is on a siding or multi-track segment and does not violate other constraints.
 This location is correct if it matches the true location of the event indicated by the known data.
+Note it is possible for linear interpolation to produce feasible or infeasible, and correct or incorrect imputed values.
+In contrast, data reconciliation always produces feasible imputed values which may or may not be at the correct location.